douglasrizzo/new-site/_posts/2019-03-21-dodo-detector-ssd.md

 ---
 layout: post
 title: dodo_detector Single Shot Detector example
-categories: jupyter python object-detection
+categories: jupyter python object-detection programming
 ---

+All of the posts under the "jupyter" category were Jupyter notebooks I converted to Markdown using Pandoc.

+---

-In this notebook, I'll exemplify how to use the TFObjectDetector built into [dodo_detector](https://douglasrizzo.github.io/dodo_detector/) to detect objects in images.
-Please note that, for this tutorial, TensorFlow as well as the TensorFlow Object Detection API must be installed and in your PYTHONPATH.
+In this notebook, I'll exemplify how to use the `TFObjectDetector` class built into [dodo_detector](https://douglasrizzo.github.io/dodo_detector/) to detect objects in images.
+Please note that, for this tutorial, TensorFlow as well as the TensorFlow Object Detection API must be installed and in your `PYTHONPATH`.

-Documentation for the TFObjectDetector is available [here](https://douglasrizzo.github.io/dodo_detector/dodo_detector.html#dodo_detector.detection.TFObjectDetector).
+Documentation for the `TFObjectDetector` class is available [here](https://douglasrizzo.github.io/dodo_detector/dodo_detector.html#dodo_detector.detection.TFObjectDetector).

-First, we'll download a pre-trained model from the [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md), trained on the COCO data set, as well as the COCO label map and an example image found on the internet.
+First, we'll download a pre-trained model from the [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md), trained on the COCO data set, as well as the COCO label map and an example image found on the internet.

 ```python